This probably sounds super dramatic, but left to its own devices, your copy will cause some of the most uncomfortable moments you’ve ever experienced.

-1. Who was your first celebrity crush?
-If the answer isn’t Dieter Brummer, we can’t be friends.
+This is unrelated to your copy, but if the answer isn’t Dieter Brummer, we can’t be friends.

-If you have entirely no idea, you’re not alone.
-Most entrepreneurs set up there about pages in the very early stages of their business and the conversation with their web developer goes something like this.
+If you’re drawing a blank, you’re not alone.
+Most entrepreneurs set up their About pages in the very early stages of their business after a conversation with their web developer that goes something like this:

-Fast forward ten years and you’ve got an about page that says you’re married (and you’re now divorced), with twin toddlers (who just turned 16), living in Sydney (Nope!) and just starting your new business (that’s just had its tenth birthday).
+Fast forward ten years and you’ve got an about page that says you’re married (when you’re now divorced) with twin toddlers (who just turned 16) and just starting your new business (that has just had its tenth birthday).

 It happens to the best of us.
 The problem is that we rarely stumble upon these pages ourselves, so we tend to forget they exist.

-Here’s a little reminder of a few pieces of website copy you might need to upgrade…
+Here’s a little reminder about a few pieces of website copy you might need to update…

 A rather well-known CEO of a PR firm was asked at a business conference what makes her choose the people she works with.
 What makes her select one web designer over another?
 Or one influencer instead of a different one?
 Do you know what she said?